bnb-chain/bnb-chain.github.io/docs/bnb-greenfield/for-developers/data-archive/data-archive-layer.md

 keywords: [ BNB Greenfield, NodeReal, Data Archive Layer ]
 ---

-# What Is the Data Archive Layer?
+# What Is Data Archive Layer?

 Modular blockchains divide the core functions of a classic blockchain into distinct specialized layers.
 Data availability layer is the essential component that ensures that transaction data included in each produced block is